skiplang/skip/docs/overview/functions.md

 a new variable, but unlike other languages the `=` operator alone can not modify an existing variable.

-To modify a local variable prefix the variable with a `!` on the left hand side of the `=`.
+To modify a local variable, prefix the variable with a `!` on the left hand side of the `=`.

 ```
 fun add1(x: Int): Int {